NitroArtz/radio-bretzel/README.md

 # Radio bretzel

 This project is used to setup your own private and collaborative webradio instance.
-Invite friends, chat, upload music, and listen !
+Invite friends, chat, upload music, and listen to it !

+Find more information about this project on the DOC.md file !
 # Server
 ## Requirements
 * [Docker](https://www.docker.com/ "Docker Official Website") : docker-engine and docker-compose binaries